UPDATE – You can now get Adobe’s new Creative Cloud 2023 Direct Download Links!

 In the meantime, the standalone installers for previous releases of Creative Cloud are still available for use and download.

-Just reach out to Adobe’s Customer Care team via live online chat, and they will immediately give you temporary links to download offline installers for all the 2022 apps that you need.
+Just reach out to Adobe’s Customer Care team via live online chat, and they will give you temporary links to download offline installers for all the 2022 apps that you need.
+Free trial users may be denied, but you could subscribe to gain access to the links and then cancel for a full refund if you do not wish to continue.

 You simply need to ask.
 We suggest: “Hello, I need the direct download links (offline installers) for the new 2022 releases of ___________.
 Could you please help me?”